bloom-housing/bloom/shared/ui-components/README.md

 There are also Page Components as a distinct class, which represent larger combinations of components (atomic: organisms) that are meant to be directly imported into specific pages in the system (e.g. a home page).

+## Locales/Translations

+Look in `src/locales` for JSON files containing translated keys for UI elements and copy across all monorepo sites.

 ## Storybook

 The UI components package includes [Storybook](https://storybook.js.org/) for easy browsing of the component tree, and is the best way to get started understand what's available.